Bluedot-Innovation/documentation/docs/Point SDK/Flutter/Quick Start.md

 2\.
 Initialize the SDK
 ------------------------

-Now that the project has been set up, you can import and initialize the Flutter Bluedot Point SDK plugin from your App:
+Now that the project has been set up, you can import and initialize the Flutter Rezolve Point SDK plugin from your App:

 The `initialize` method expects 1 parameter: